 While far from being a “health food,” Beyond Meat products are good sources of protein, vitamins, and minerals.
 The Beyond Burger now contains B-12, for instance, an essential nutrient found in animal-based meats (and very few vegan foods).
 It also has 35-percent less total saturated fat than 80/20 ground beef, fewer calories, and no cholesterol—all while offering the same 20 grams of protein found in a traditional hamburger.

 The biggest health concern with Beyond Meat is that it’s a processed food.
 But nutritionists have determined that Beyond Meat is a fairly healthy choice, provided it’s eaten in moderation.
-This study, meanwhile, even found that Beyond Meat products lower some cardiovascular risk factors compared with red meat.
+A study published in The American Journal of Clinical Nutrition, meanwhile, even found that Beyond Meat products lower some cardiovascular risk factors compared with red meat.